 Losing a life is devastating.
 Losing the ability to live life the way you used to can feel just as devastating.
 No one wakes up in the morning planning on their life-altering in such a negatively significant way, yet injuries and accidents happen every day.
 Spinal cord accidents can lead to severe injuries that completely alter a person’s lifestyle.
 For example, spinal cord injuries can result in quadriplegia.
 In the medical field quadriplegia—or tetraplegia as referred to by some medical professionals—is when a significant injury to the spinal cord results in the loss of the use of arms and legs.

-Our Philadelphia Quadriplegia Attorneys at the Weitz Firm have the privilege to work with victims who are struggling to adjust to their new life after a personal injury.
+Our Philadelphia Quadriplegia Attorneys at The Weitz Firm, LLC have the privilege to work with victims who are struggling to adjust to their new life after a personal injury.
 There’s a difference in dealing with such a life-altering change when it is natural versus as a result of someone’s negligent behavior.

 People suffering from spinal cords that result in quadriplegia have to lead very different lives than before.
 No longer can they do all things independently.
 Living a life with quadriplegia can happen, but the transition can be very destabilizing.
 Here are some ways in which someone can get injured resulting in quadriplegia: